-Is that this “spike” will usually only last a minute or so before his or her veterinarian is able to explain exactly what an “ectopic cilia” is.
-This is usually where the average pet owner will begin to calm down a bit because “hey” it’s just an “eyelash thing” and it’s not like your pet is dying!
+Which is the first SPIKE in the owner’s blood pressure.
+The good news is that this “spike” usually only lasts a minute before their veterinarian can explain precisely what an “ectopic cilia” is.
+This is usually where the average pet owner will begin to calm down because “hey,” it’s just an “eyelash thing,” and it’s not like your pet is dying!

 The bad news is…

-We wanted to take a moment and discuss exactly what an ectopic cilia is and try to shed some light on this condition so that if one of your pets ever encounters this issue, you’ll be better prepared to know what to expect.
+Their blood pressure is about to SPIKE again once they learn how much it can cost to “fix” this problem!
+This is why we wanted to take a moment and discuss exactly what an ectopic cilia is and try to shed some light on this condition so that if one of your pets ever encounters this issue, you’ll be better prepared to know what to expect.

 So, without further ado, let’s diver right in.